Will 2020 See The Extinction Of The Red-eyed Monks?

 misleading baby's heartbeat billboard

 Above is one version of a common billboard along the interstates in Florida and across America.
-The problem for me is that the spokesman didn’t look anything like that when he was 18 days from conception; he would have been barely visible and a lot less cuddly.
+The problem for me is that the spokesman didn’t look anything like that when he was 18 days from conception.
+He would have been barely visible and a lot less cuddly.
 Below, I’ve taken the liberty to replace him with his earlier self, which would have been about half the size of a pea or just able to fit through the pupil in the eye of his older self as shown in the background of the revised billboard.
 His heart would have been larger than a grain of sand.
 He still has no eyes, arms, or lungs, and I’ve found no information on brain function.
 I don’t think he’s feeling any pain.
 Now ain’t that cute?

 corrected heartbeat billboard

-His Odds Of Success
+His Odds Of Success (Birth)

 While I have touched on this subject before (in my article Save Your Birthday – Vote For Clinton), this time I dug deeper in order to put things into a more serious perspective.
 Here’s what I found: